PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Functional Programming
   Programming paradigm that constructed programs using functions.
 A declarative model of programming emphasizing "what to do" rather than "how to do it."

+Fundamental Types
+  Types provide by the core langugae.

 Global Scope
   Variables declared outside of all functions or classes have global scope.
 Global variables are accessible throughout the program, unless shadowed by a local variable with the same name.
 Global variables are best avoided unless necessary because they may result in unintended consequences in execution.